kroman0/products/quintagroup.plonecaptchas/trunk/README.txt

 Authors
 -------

-The product is developed by Quintagroup team:
+The product was developed by Quintagroup team:

 * Volodymyr Cherepanyak